jeffmicha3ls/myNeighborhoodMapProject/README.md

 This is a simple website that is accessed by either cloning the repository or downloading the zip file.
 Once you have the files on your system, you can initiate your coffee search by clicking on the dist/index.min.html file.

 If you want to modify/test the code, you can access the src/index.html and src/js/map.js files to replace the appropriate API keys.
+After you have completed code modification, you'll need to copy src to the dist folder to minify and uglify with the Grunt file provided.

 ### Tools